 - stinging or burning of treated skin;

-- skin itching or irritation;
+- skin irritation, redness, itching, or hardening;

-- dry, scaly, or peeling skin;
+- dry, scaly, or oily skin;

-- stretch marks;
+- acne, stretch marks; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.